 More flexible requirements: Business owners that might not qualify for a traditional loan due to a lower credit score or lack of collateral could tap into a microloan.

-Intentionally designed for startups and small businesses: Microloans are meant to provide a funding solution for small businesses and new businesses.
+Intentionally designed for startups and small businesses: Microloans are meant to provide a funding solution for small businesses, startups and new businesses.
 You likely need some funding.
 But you might not need more than $50,000 to get the ball rolling.

 Extra perks: In some cases, microloans require that you take a business training course.
 That could be a big boon for your business’ growth.
 But many don’t have any specific educational requirements.